Ukraine war: World must act now to stop Russia nuclear threat - Zelensky

 "The world can stop urgently the actions of Russian occupiers," President Zelensky said.
 "The world can implement the sanction package in such cases and do everything to make them leave the nuclear power plant."

 Empowered by sophisticated Western-supplied weapons, the Ukrainian army has made significant advances in the east and the south, reclaiming towns and villages even in areas the Kremlin claims are now part of Russia.

+President Zelensky said Russian forces were putting up a "good enough fight", but that Ukraine had received weapons - "I won't say we have enough now" - and soldiers were motivated to push forward.

-The setbacks, a major embarrassment for President Putin, have sparked unusual criticism of the country's military.
+The Russian military's setbacks, a major embarrassment for President Putin, have sparked unusual criticism of the country's military.

 Amid the losses, President Putin announced the mobilisation of hundreds of thousands of reservists, which led to rare anti-war protests in Russia and to a huge exodus of military-age men.